ikeraguero/ikeraguero/README.md

 💼 Profession: Software Engineer at <a href="https://softexpert.com">SoftExpert</a><br>
 🌍 Location: Joinville, Santa Catarina, Brazil <br>
-🎓 Education: Student at <a href="https://www.udesc.br/international">UDESC</a> | IT Technician certified by <a href="https://araquari.ifc.edu.br/">IFC</a> <br>
+🎓 Education: Student at <a href="https://www.udesc.br/international">UDESC</a><br>
 📧 Contact: <a href="mailto:ikerpires407@gmail.com" style="color: inherit; text-decoration: none;">ikerpires407@gmail.com</a><br>
 <br>

 <h2>What I Do</h2>

+💼 Work: Frontend Engineer on the Workspace team at <a href="https://softexpert.com">SoftExpert</a><br>
-🚀 Projects: I love working on projects that allow me to put what I learn into practice.
-Check my pinned repositories below! <br>
+🚀 Projects: I love working on projects that allow me to put what I learn into practice. <br>
 💡 Interests: Full Stack Web Development <br>
-📚 Learning: Currently diving deep into Java and Spring Boot <br>
+📚 Learning: Currently diving deep into Frontend Architecture and tools <br>
 <br>

 <div align="center">